Comprehensive list of tech layoffs for 2023 - ExBulletin

 alphabet

 Google’s parent company has announced that it will furlough 6% of its global workforce, or 12,000 employees, on January 21st.
-These cuts will impact divisions such as Area 120, Google’s internal incubator, and Intrinsic, Alphabets’ robotics division.
+These cuts will affect divisions such as Area 120, Google’s internal incubator, and Intrinsic, the robotics division of Alphabets.

 fandom